opencollective/opencollective/BOUNTY.md

 1. Add a comment with a basic explanation of the Bounty process and link to BOUNTY.md

    > A $100 bounty was attached to this issue.
 Anyone submitting a Pull Request will be rewarded with $100 when the Pull Request is reviewed, accepted and merged.
 [More info](BOUNTY.md).

+1. Make sure the issue is understandable for newcomers and expectations are clearly set

+### Contributor Ladder

+1. First Time Contributors

+- Not part of the Open Collective GitHub organization
+- Fork our projects on GitHub and push changes on their forks
+- Have access to minimal or simple complexity issues
+- Should comment on bounty issues to get assigned (limited to one at a time)

+1. Contributors (at least 1 completed issue)

+- Added to the "Contributors" group in the Open Collective GitHub organization
+- Can push branches to the Open Collective repositories
+- Have access to minimal, simple or medium complexity issues
+- Can assign themselves bounty issues (limited to one at a time)

+1. Recurring Contributors (3 or more completed issues)

+- Added to the "Recurring Contributors" group in the Open Collective GitHub organization
+- Can assign themselves two bounty issues at a time

+1. Confirmed Contributors (3 or more completed issues including at least 2 with medium complexity)

+- Added to the "Confirmed Contributors" group on the Open Collective GitHub organization
+- Become candidates to work on complex issues or projects on a negotiable per-project or hourly rate